aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-02-troubleshoot.md

 1. Open Notepad and copy the entire text.
 1. In the copied text, perform the following steps:
-    - Replace ```[DOCUMENT-NAME]``` with the name of the Automation runbook created in [Step 01: Enabling Patch Management](/episode-04-step-01-enable-patch.md).
+    - Replace ```[INSTANCE_ID]``` with the EC2 instance ID created in [Step 01: Set up the workshop environment](/episode-03-step-01-initial-setup.md).
-    - Replace the three occurrences of ```[ACCOUNT-ID]``` with the AWS account ID that you are using. **Note**: You can click your IAM user name or role in the upper-right corner to see your AWS account ID.
+    - Replace ```[ACCOUNT_ID]``` with the AWS account ID that you are using. **Note**: You can click your IAM user name or role in the upper-right corner to see your AWS account ID.

     ![](/media/episode-03-account-id.png)

     ```
     {
-        "Name": "[DOCUMENT-NAME]",
-        "Parameters": {
+        "AlarmName": "[INSTANCE_ID]-BurstableInstanceCPUCreditBalanceLow",
+        "AlarmDescription": "Burstable instance type cpu credit balance approaching zero",
+        "ActionsEnabled": true,
-            "AutomationAssumeRole": [
+        "AlarmActions": [
-                "arn:aws:iam::[ACCOUNT-ID]:role/AWS-SystemsManager-AutomationAdministrationRole"
+            "arn:aws:ssm:us-east-1:[ACCOUNT_ID]:opsitem:2#CATEGORY=Cost"
         ],
-            "ResourceGroupName": [
-                "ManagedInstances"
-            ],
-            "RebootOption": [
-                "NoReboot"
-            ],
-            "Operation": [
-                "Scan"
-            ]
-        },
-        "ScheduleExpression": "cron(30 09 ? * * *)",
-        "AssociationName": "SSMWorkshop-MultiAccountPatch",
-        "ComplianceSeverity": "MEDIUM",
-        "SyncCompliance": "AUTO",
-        "ApplyOnlyAtCronInterval": true,
+        "MetricName": "CPUCreditBalance",
+        "Namespace": "AWS/EC2",
+        "Statistic": "Average",
-        "TargetLocations": [
+        "Dimensions": [
             {
-                "Accounts": [
-                    "[ACCOUNT-ID]"
+                "Name": "InstanceId",
+                "Value": "[INSTANCE_ID]"
+            }
         ],
-                "Regions": [
-                    "us-east-1"
-                ],
-                "TargetLocationMaxConcurrency": "1",
-                "TargetLocationMaxErrors": "1",
-                "ExecutionRoleName": "arn:aws:iam::[ACCOUNT-ID]:role/AWS-SystemsManager-AutomationAdministrationRole"
-            }
-        ]
+        "Period": 300,
+        "EvaluationPeriods": 1,
+        "Threshold": 5,
+        "ComparisonOperator": "LessThanThreshold"
     }
     ```